Anvadya/CSN-232-Project/Q4/README.md

 * `barbers` - used to maintain the barbers queue
 * `mutex` - used to ensure mutual exclusion in the critical secction of code

-The algorithm can be summarised as:
+The functions in the program can be summarised as:

 #### `barberThread`